- Top 10 Professional Writing Tips: Quick Start

 SEO (Search Engine Optimization) is a big part of online content.
 A properly optimized SEO post can keep on bringing you free traffic for weeks, months, or even years, without you having to lift a finger.

-While there is quite a lot to consider in SEO, your job as a web content writer is to find a primary keyword and use in the:
+While there is quite a lot to consider in SEO, your job as a web content writer is to find a primary keyword and use it in the:

 - Alt-description of images